Tai-Min/MODBUS-Slave-Cpp/README.md

 | 1 | 4 | 0 0 | 0 2                                                   |

 ## Non Arduino devices
-This was not testes as of yet.
+This was not tested as of yet.

 For other devices that don't support Arduino.h library, a pure abstract HardwareSerial class must be inherited by custom Serial implementation.